 - I do not know the average earnings per distributor in each AMO, since the information is not published

-- I do not know every single AMO in existence, since there are more than 100 of them
+- I do not know every single AMO in existence, since there are 50-100 or more of them

 - The rankings I listed below are simply my OPINION, based upon the online research that I did